 Other corporates have an innovation lab per business unit.
 That brings innovation closer to the business, but it also makes it harder to get enough resources out of the business units into the lab.
 Sharing learnings is also much harder if your labs are distributed among the company.

 In the last couple of weeks, I have been thinking a lot about the startup studio model and how to apply that to corporate innovation.

 What is a Startup Studio?

 A startup studio, also known as a startup factory, or a venture builder, is a studio-like company that aims at building several companies in succession.
 (Source: Wikipedia) Just like a movie studio that creates multiple movies in succession, using shared resources and learnings to be successful.
 One of the best-known startup studios is Betaworks from New York, responsible for building companies like Bitly, Giphy, Dots, and Chartbeat.
 The studio takes internal or external founders and together with a team of shared experienced startup employees bring new ideas to life.

-The great thing about the studio model is that you can have idea owners from the business that have an intrinsic motivation to bring their idea to a success, combined with a corporate startup team that becomes more experienced with every initiative they help bring to scale.
+The great thing about the studio model is that you can have idea owners from the business that have an intrinsic motivation to bring their idea to success, combined with a corporate startup team that becomes more experienced with every initiative they help bring to scale.
 When a corporate startup fails, or as we prefer to call it: gets invalidated, the idea owner can return to the business bringing with him valuable knowledge about corporate innovation to apply to the core business.
 The studio team can move on to the next corporate startup and help a new idea owner with a new corporate startup.
-That way you get studio teams that become more and more experienced combined with fresh minds that have an intrinsic motivation.
+That way, you get studio teams that become more and more experienced combined with fresh minds with intrinsic motivation.

 If you’d like to learn more about the startup studio model and how to apply that to your innovation lab, we’d be happy to have a chat.